7digital/WebGl-7digital/README.md

 My aim was to pull the cover art and artist images from the 7digital API and map them to the faces of the rotating cube.
 This required me to create a simple proxy for the calls to the api so that I could strip out the image urls in a JSON format and to get act as a proxy to avoid cross-domain security issues.
 The proxy is extremely simple and written in in C# with Asp.Net MVC2.

-Using the following query parameters the images on the cube will update from searching the api.
+Using the following querystring parameters the images on the cube will update from searching the api.

 * `searchType`: can either be "artists" or "releases"
 * `search`: the search string, e.g. "radiohead", "pink", "in rainbows"